aui-framework/aui/docs/MANUAL.md

 ![example](imgs/Screenshot_20210714_175401.png)

 All buttons shared the space.
 Since we set the same expanding, they took the same space.
 Left - 1/3, Center - 1/3, Right - 1/3.
-'3' is the sum of call expanding in the row.
+'3' is the sum of all expanding in the row.

 We can specify the bigger expanding for the `Center` button: